w3c/wot-architecture/proposals/WoT Architecture Explainer.md

 use cases to the abstract architecture)

 **TODO.
 Maybe Omit?
-An example TD _might_ be useful here, but on the other hand, that really belows in the TD spec.**
+An example TD _might_ be useful here, but on the other hand, that really belongs in the TD spec.**

 ## Application domains and use cases